mikebanks/AbuseIPdbSCAN/README.md

 - `-c, --csv <file>`: Comma-separated values
 - `-t, --tsv <file>`: Tab-separated values

-Note: If no output flag is provided, results are printed to stdout as Python structures.
-Prefer `--json`/`--jsonl` for stable, machine-readable output.
+Note: If no output flag is provided, results print to stdout as pretty JSON.
+Prefer `--json`/`--jsonl` when writing to files.

 ## Examples